How Brewster Made and Lost Millions

 - The Night Bird (1928), a comedy starring Reginald Denny.

 Black Tuesday and the stock market collapse of October 29th, 1929 wiped out Eugene V. Brewster and his old pal J. Stuart Blackton, as well as many other ordinary investors and millionaires.
-On August 7, 1931 The Evening Star article Brewster’s Millions Gone advised readers that Brewster was bankrupt due to poor investments, with assets of $100 and liabilities exceeding $17,000.
+In August 1931 The Evening Star article Brewster’s Millions Gone advised readers that Brewster was bankrupt due to poor investments, with assets of $100 and liabilities exceeding $17,000.
 The couple was now living in a small Hollywood bungalow, and Corliss Palmer was “going to return to acting to do her bit.”

 Corliss did make one final film, with a tiny role in the “talkie” Honeymoon Lane (1931), starring Eddie Dowling, June Collyer, Raymond Hatton, Noah Beery, and Walter Brennan.
 That was the end of her film career, although she did do some modeling.